 Animals played an important role in World War I. The most important was the horse.
 World war I was the first important European War since ancient times in which the calvalry did not play an important role.
 All the major combatant countries began the War with important calvalry forces, but found that changes in weaponry and aerial recoisance had rendered horse calvalry obsolete.
 Even so, the horse was still important as a draft animal. ccount the most important use of animals during the War.
 All of the combatant forces used draft animals to transport supplies and equipment as well as to move artillery.
 Gradually trucks were introduced.
 The American Expeditionary Force brought a huge number of trucks with it.
 And the War would prove to be a dividing line between horse-draw carts and waggons and trucks.
 After the War, improved trucks rapidly replaced horses in America.
 The process was slower in Europe.
 Trucks were particularly useful behind the lines, but often could not negotiate the muddy and torn up terraine at the front.
 Dogs were also important in the War.
 The French and German armies in particular used dogs, mostly as sentries, scouts, anunition and equipment carries as well as to send messages.
 They also proved useful in killing rats in the trenches.
 The French and Germans trained about 50,000 dogs.
 When the Americans arrived in France, they did not have trained dogs.
 The British and Belgians loaned trained dogs to the Americans.
 Carrier pigeons were also important in carrying messages.

-There is a huge body of literature on World war II occupation regimes and policies.
+There is a huge body of literature on World War II occupation regimes and policies.
 The goal of seizing territotory and exploiting occupied territiry to support the war effort was a major cause of the War.
 It also resilted in unbelievable attrocities.
 Countries were also occupied in World War I, but it was not a major cause of the War and not a major factor in the war effort.
-There were also attrocities and abuses, but not on the scale of the Axis powers in World War I. As Germany launched the War by invding Belgium and achieved early successes, the primary occupyong power was Germany.
+There were also attrocities and abuses, but not on the scale of the Axis powers during World War I. As Germany launched the War by invding Belgium and achieved early successes, the primary occupyong power was Germany.
 Germany in the West occupied most of Belgium, northern France, and Luxembourg.
 The most controversial occupation regime was the Gemn occupation of Belgium.
 In the South Germany and Austro-Hungary occupied Serbia, Romania, areas of northern Italy.
 In the East, the sitiation was different.
 There were no national states as in the West, but, the huge Tsarist Empire.
 The Germans occupied most of the Baltics, Poland, and areas of the Ukraine.
 They did not penetrate into the Russian Heartland.
 One of the terms of the Armitice ws hat Germany withdraw from occupied areas, meaning primarily a huge swath of Eastern Rurope formerly part of the Tsarist Empire.
 Outside of Europe, the Allies seized German and Ottoman colonies, modt notably Palestine, the Levabt, and Mesopotamia.
 After the War, the quwestion of occupying Germany arose.
 The Allies did not do so, although an Allied Control Cimmissuin attempted to ebforce compliance with the Versailles Treaty.
 After the War, the French to enforce Germn compliance with the Versailles Treaty, occupied the Rhineland.

 The casulaties in World War I were horendous.
 Neither these soldiers who enthuistically marched off to war in August 1914 expected the level of casulaties experienced or the duration of the War.
 This was in part because of the development of such lethal weapons, including machine guns, improved artillery, airplanes, poison gas, tanks, and other refinements.
 Europe had not fought a war since the Franco Prussian War (1870-71) and thus tactics taking these improvements in weaponery had not yet been developed.
 The reslt was killing and maiming on n inustrial scale.
 The professional armies that began the War was desimated.
 Each commatant county was forced to draft huge conscript armies.
 Virtually every family had loved ones at the front.